 In 1964, Larry Hoover was then 13 years old and was hungry to reach the top of the Supreme Gangsters.
 He didn’t just want to be in the gang he wanted to have it all and be the shot caller.
 He definitely had the charisma and the smarts to be a gang leader but now he needed to convince veterans in his crew that had been banging for 5 years now and were older than him that he could lead them all.
 Andrew Howard was one of those veterans that was 19 years old and became quite loyal to the young Larry Hoover.
-It was said that Hoover killed or had Alex Rain killed in order to reach the top.
-Regardless of if Hoover killed him or not Rain was killed in 1964 and Larry Hoover’s mentor Andrew Howard helped Larry become the new leader of the Supreme Gangsters while Andrew Howard was now the second in command.
+Opportunity came when Alex Rain was killed in the streets and Larry Hoover’s mentor Andrew Howard helped Larry become the new leader of the Supreme Gangsters while Howard was second in command.
 It was now at this point in time where Larry Hoover was in the circle of friends with Andrew Howard, Jerome Freeman, Dirk Acklin, Mac Arthur and Harold Walker.
 They all had one major thing in common; they hated Black Stone Rangers, Vice Lords and Latin Kings.
 After Larry Hoover took control of the Imperial Gangsters he renamed them the 68th Street Cobras.

 In 1965, Jerome Freeman had found out that Larry Hoover had previously had sex with his girlfriend Wendy Jenkins.
 Larry Hoover developed a relationship with her that lasted a long time but Freeman was angry that Larry betrayed him and got with her when Wendy and Freeman were together.
 This started a war with the Black King Cobras and the 68th Street Cobras.
 Freeman was spiteful of Hoover for a long time even though Larry would marry Wendy Jenkins and they had children together.
 I’m not positive but I think the two eventually patched it up even though their organizations were at war.